Download Zipped Enrolled WP 9 SB0024.ZIP

 (d) at least one person licensed in this state to practice medicine and surgery in all their

-branches and engaged in the private practice of medicine[;].
+branches and engaged in the private practice of medicine[

 (5) Council members may be reimbursed for actual and necessary expenses incurred in

-the performance of official duties, from funds made available to local mental health authorities[;
+the performance of official duties, from funds made available to local mental health authorities[

-to [those authorities] the local mental health authority.
+local mental health [

 Section 14.
 Section 62A-2-101 is amended to read: